ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - Move citation of Namesapce ID up to first instance in v3/v5 #167
 - Further normalize Namespace verbiage #166
 - Fix Timestamp of Time-Based UUIDv8 Example #164
+- Change RFC8937 and RFC4086 to Informative References #163

 draft-12